 Poet and novelist Nathaniel Mackey was born in 1947 in Miami, Florida.
-He received a BA degree from Princeton University and a PhD from Stanford University.
+He received a BA from Princeton University and a PhD from Stanford University.

 The poet Robin Blaser has called Mackey’s work “a brilliant renewal of and experiment with the language of our spiritual condition and a measure of what poetry gives in trust—‘heart’s/meat’ and the rush of language to bear it.”

-Also a critic and literary theorist, Mackey is the author of Discrepant Engagement: Dissonance, Cross-Culturality, and Experimental Writing (Cambridge University Press, 1993).
+Also a critic and a literary theorist, Mackey is the author of Discrepant Engagement: Dissonance, Cross-Culturality, and Experimental Writing (Cambridge University Press, 1993).
 With Carolyn Kizer, John Hollander, Robert Hass, and Marjorie Perloff, he is a coeditor of American Poetry: The Twentieth Century (Library of America, 2000), and with Art Lange, of Moment’s Notice: Jazz in Poetry and Prose (Coffee House Press, 1993).
 He also edits the magazine Hambone.
 In 1995, Strick: Song of the Andoumboulou 16–25, a compact disc recording of poems read with musical accompaniment, was released.

-Nathaniel Mackey has received numerous awards including a Whiting Writer’s Award and a 2010 Guggenheim fellowship.
+Nathaniel Mackey has received numerous awards, including a Whiting Writer’s Award and a 2010 Guggenheim fellowship.
 He is the Reynolds Price Professor of English at Duke University and served as a Chancellor of the Academy of American Poets from 2001 to 2007.
 Mackey currently lives in Durham, North Carolina.